Frequently Asked Questions

 What grade level and type of school can be an A+ School?

 Any pre-K through 12 school in Arkansas is eligible.
 That means ANY urban, suburban, rural, public, private, parochial or charter school is welcome to apply.
+We also have programming to support implementation at the collegiate level.

 What happens when a school joins the A+ Network?